fleschutz/my-backups/README.md

 Checklist for Data Backups & Recovery
 =====================================

 Backups are boring, but the alternative — losing your data — is the kind of excitement no one wants.
-The repository contains this checklist, backup scripts and documents for a professional and comfortable local backup of your data.
+The repository contains this checklist with backup scripts and documents for a professional and comfortable local backup of your data.

 📋 Planning & Preparation
 --------------------------